Walk the Proud Land: Plot

 Geronimo comes to the reservation to recruit warriors.
 Eskiminzin flatly rejects his efforts yet tells his men they may join Geronimo if they wish; none do.
 Clum tells Geronimo that he and his people are welcome to live at San Carlos if they agree to certain rules, including being unarmed while on the premises.
 Geronimo agrees to discuss it with his people.
 Tianay marvels at Clum's bravery, telling Mary he is the first white man to have spoken to Geronimo and lived.

 Tianay's son Tono idolizes Geronimo and persuades his friend Pica to leave with him.
 It is after sundown when Sweeney discovers the boys are gone.
 Tianay realizes Tono is looking for Geronimo's camp, and insists she join Clum to search for them.
 They find the boys the next morning safe, asleep after having been scared by a coyote.
 On the way back, they encounter Geronimo and his men attacking a group of settlers; they are chased away by the Army.
 Clum, Tianay, and the boys return in a wagon with wounded settlers.
 The attack prompts warrior Santos (who has been courting Tianay) and several other men to join Geronimo.
 Clum asks Santos to take him to Geronimo, an idea Sweeney finds insane.
 A fed-up Mary packs her bags to leave but is "talked" out of it by Tianay, who admits she wants her to go but also knows that it is Mary whom Clum loves.

 On the trail, Clum, Sweeney, and their party stop to rest.
 Clum discovers Tono hiding in his wagon.
 He decides Tono, who still idolizes Geronimo, "needs to learn a lesson" and allows him to stay.
-Clum then devises a plan: by using the echos generated by the mountains whenever gunshots are fired, he hopes to convince Geronimo that he has more men than he actually does; he orders the men to hide in the mountains.
+Clum then devises a plan: by using the echoes generated by the mountains whenever gunshots are fired, he hopes to convince Geronimo that he has more men than he actually does; he orders the men to hide in the mountains.
 Clum arrives at the camp with Tono beside him.
 After a heated exchange, Clum springs the plan.
 He returns with Geronimo and his men in shackles to find Wade has commandeered San Carlos.
 Clum quits, but is talked out of it by Eskiminzin, who says the people need him, and by Mary, who tells her husband that she has done some growing up in his absence.
 He tells Eskiminzin they are going to talk some sense into Wade after he washes up, then walks toward the house with Mary.
 The film ends with Tono holding a rifle above his head: "I am Mister [Clum]!
 I capture all my enemies!".

 The epilogue states Clum never stopped fighting for the welfare of "his Indians", and the government turned administration of San Carlos over to the Apache in 1955.